bradshawsguide/website/src/content/01-stations/24-lewisham/station.md

 - new-cross-to-chislehurst
 - lewisham-to-beckenham-and-croydon
 ----
-notes: A telegraph station.
+notes: (Junction).
 ----
 info:
 - term: Fairs
   description: Horses, cattle, and pigs, May 12th and October 13th.
 ----
+text: A telegraph station.

-text: Lewisham is a small village, in a beautiful situation on the high road to Sevenoaks and Tunbridge, and near the river Ravensbourne.
+Lewisham is a small village, in a beautiful situation on the high road to Sevenoaks and Tunbridge, and near the river Ravensbourne.